 (EDITOR'S NOTE.--How large is your parish?
 A rather constricted affair, I suspect, if you are an eastern pastor, brother minister.
 If your parish is west of the Mississippi, perhaps your arrangement is like that of the Powder River Parish in Montana, with three thousand square miles of territory all yours.
 If so, and you can't make yourself heard over the entire area at once, confer with Rev. Clayton B. Wells, pastor of Fairmont Congregational Church, Wichita, Kansas, a member of Mr. Wells church, and his stepson Frank Isely by name, both adepts in radio telegraphy, have made possible the sending of his sermons out into the world so that they maybe heard at remote points.)

-REV. CLAYTON B. WELLS and CHARLES A. STANLEY IN the state of Kansas there is a preacher who is a real "sky" pilot, for he actually preaches through the sky every Sunday night through the medium of a wireless station owned by one of his parishioners.
+IN the state of Kansas there is a preacher who is a real "sky" pilot, for he actually preaches through the sky every Sunday night through the medium of a wireless station owned by one of his parishioners.
 The preacher is Rev. Clayton B. Wells, pastor of the Fairmount Congregational Church of Wichita, and Moderator of the Kansas Conference of Congregational Churches.

 The olden-time circuit preacher in Kansas, who rode from parish to parish, little dreamed that twenty years later his more modern followers would step to the radio transmitter, close the switch, and for twenty minutes preach to a greater number of listeners than his complete circuit preaching ever reached.
 Even the average layman, quite well read in scientific subjects, does not always realize the wonderful strides made in radio telephone and telegraph work.